jeluard/hipo/README.md

 ### Attribute handling hook

-How attributes are handled can be customized both at compilation time and runtime.
+Attributes handling can be customized by providing an `AttributeHandler` implementation.

 ```clojure
 ; this is a clj file